thuo-huynh/thuo-huynh.github.io/_posts/2023-10-29-Camera-Emulator.md

 ---
-Title: Camera Emulator with FFmpeg Using Docker
+title: Camera Emulator with FFmpeg Using Docker
-Author: thuohuynh
+author: thuohuynh
-Date: 2023-10-11 16:10:00 +0900
+date: 2023-10-11 16:10:00 +0900
-Categories: [Docker, Camera]
+categories: [Docker, Camera]
-Tags: [docker]
+tags: [docker]
-Render with Liquid: false
+render_with_liquid: false
 ---

 In the realm of multimedia, there's often a need to create and manipulate video streams.
 Whether it's for testing, development, or other purposes, there are situations where simulating a fake camera source becomes essential.
 This is where FFmpeg, a robust multimedia framework, shines.
 In this article, we'll delve into the process of generating a fake camera source using FFmpeg and packaging it into a Docker container for easy deployment.